Lakshmanwadhwani/PF3D7-analysis.wadhwani.github.io/README.md

 ![Data image](word pad image.png)

-Now we have some data to work with! :smiley: :smiley: :smiley:
+Now we have some data to work with!
+We are going to conduct a few exercises in R with the data we now have available.
+In the following order;
+1.Read our sequence data into R
+2.Sequence length
+3.Base composition
+4.GC content
+5.Scatter Plot of GC Content using a sliding window of 300 nucleotides